I spent my life as a teacher, but I might have

 cost a nickel a copy, and

 I think I may actually have got two cents of that.
-I remember my
+My

 Saturday Evening Post relied not upon